JosephDelaneJanicki/project2-homography/index.md

 <details>
 <summary><strong>2) Observations and Limitations of the Baseline <span class="star">✨</span> </strong></summary>

-The baseline successfully demonstrated planar alignment—the poster appeared naturally attached to the surface.
+The baseline successfully made the poster appeared naturally attached to the surface.
 However, it still relied on manual point correspondences.
-This limited scalability: in new scenes, the quad had to be chosen by hand, and noise or camera angle changes could break the illusion.
+i wanted to automatically determine points: in new scenes, the quad had to be chosen by hand, and noise or camera angle changes could break the illusion.
-These observations motivated my attempt to **automate the planar region detection** process.
+These observations motivated my attempt to **automate the planar region detection and point choice** process.
 </details>

 ---